rohanfosse/methodologie-2023/fichiers/transcription-naomi-1.md

 </div>

 <div class="exemple_atelier">
-(Naomi) But even scientists seem to talk about consensus here's what.
+<span class="exemple_text"><underline>Naomi:</underline></span> But even scientists seem to talk about consensus here's what.
 I found on the website of NASA for example and I quote multiple studies published in peer-reviewed scientific journals showed that 97 percent or more of actively publishing climate scientists agree climate warming trends over the past century are extremely likely due to human activities
 </div>